 – Not sure how many to order?
 See our Product Ordering Guidelines!

 [ ] Plan party decorations and table centerpiece.

 [ ] Make music arrangements (speakers, iPod dock, playlist, karaoke, etc.).

 [ ] Build a slideshow or frame a few of your favorite photos of the graduate.

 [ ] Construct a giant card or buy a guest book for party guests to sign.

-[ ] Get creative with personalized gift bags!
+[ ] Get creative with personalized gift bags and custom gift tags!

 [ ] Pre-order a cake and other desserts—custom stir sticks make great cupcake toppers!